intel/intel-ipsec-mb/README.md

  - CRC7: FP header
  - CRC6: IUUP header
 (8) - used only with PON-AES128-CTR cipher
+(9) - x16 for init keystream generation, then by32

 Legend:
 ` byY`- single buffer Y blocks at a time